 Of course, you can also see that, if there’s one area of your life that’s seriously lacking, it’ll drag you down in every other way.
 So what’s the best way to tackle those problems?

 Wellness wheel activities can be a thoroughly positive use of your time because they cause you to really examine what’s going on in your life—and how improving one area can have a truly beautiful impact on all the others!
-If you’re a visual person and gain the most insight from hand-writing some of your thoughts, you may even find that you want to design your own wellness wheel worksheet or use this one as a model.
+Are you a visual person who gains the most insight from hand-writing some of your thoughts?
+If so, then you may find that you want to design your own wellness wheel worksheet or download ours and print it out.

-As you’re evaluating each key point, ask yourself where you feel you’re lacking, and then do some serious brainstorming on what choices you might make to improve your situation.
+As you’re evaluating each key point, ask yourself where you feel you’re lacking.
+Then, do some serious brainstorming on what choices you might make to improve your situation.
 For example, if you’re struggling with your emotional health on an everyday basis, you may want to check in with your doctor to ask if seeing a specialized mental health professional would be appropriate and beneficial.
 Check out some excellent evidence-based mental health advice if you think this might be the case for you.